cvwjensen/springbootcourse/api/README.md

 ## Exercises section 3: Filters and Intercepters

+Use the project *springbootcourse/api/person-service-api* as a starting point for the following exercises.

 ### Exercise 1: Security Filter
 Let's make the Person API a bit more secure by adding a Filter that checks if you are authenticated.
 Only requests with a header containing an apiToken can pass.